 - Vancouver (BC Place)

-Network: Rogers and Bell cover both cities excellently.
+Network: Rogers Wireless covers both cities excellently.
 Toronto and Vancouver both have strong 5G in city centers and stadium areas.

 → Canada eSIM — Use Code WORLDCUP15